 Land and buildings inherited from the Local Education Authority are stated in the balance sheet at valuation on the basis of depreciated replacement cost as the open market value for existing use is not readily obtainable.
 The associated credit is included in the revaluation reserve.
 Land and buildings acquired since incorporation are included in the balance sheet at cost.
-Freehold land is not depreciated.
+Freehold land is not depreciated as it is considered to have an infinite useful life.

-Freehold buildings are depreciated over their expected useful economic life to the College of up to 50 years
+Freehold buildings are depreciated over their expected useful economic life to the College of up to 50 years.